 What does the company do?

-If you are looking for earrings to wear to a holiday party, you want to make sure you are shopping in the right stores that sell earrings.
+If you are looking for earrings to wear to a holiday party, you want to make sure you are shopping at the right stores that sell earrings.
 Many companies offer a wide range of products and services.

 Figuring out all the company has to offer is helpful because you can see where the company’s profits are coming from.
 Every company must submit a report of their company’s yearly and quarterly performance.
 This report is called a 10k and 10q report.